StuPro-TOSCAna/TOSCAna/docs/dev/webapp/services.md

 ![](img/uml/HealthService.png)

-The HealthService exists because the auto generated API bindings failed to provide a working health service.
+The HealthService exists because the auto-generated API bindings failed to provide a working health service.

 ## ClientPlatformsService